-Custom button mapping is absent, so you are stuck using the A and B buttons the wrong way round from an actual NES controller – unless you buy Nintendo's wireless NES controllers, which are only available for sale through Nintendo Switch Online.
+Custom button mapping is absent, so you are stuck using the A and B buttons the wrong way round from an actual NES controller – unless you buy Nintendo's wireless NES controllers, which are only available for sale for Nintendo Switch Online members.

 Does Nintendo Switch Online have cloud saves?

 This is in keeping with the save data on Sony's Playstation Plus program, though any Xbox owner can access cloud saving for free.
-If your Nintendo Switch Online subscription lapses, though, your save files aren't guaranteed to still be waiting around when you come back...
+If your Nintendo Switch Online subscription lapses, your save files are protected for up to six months before they vanish from the cloud.